 In 2009, I competed in my second Ironman in Coeur d’Alene, Idaho.
 Even though it was a tough day (very cold), I managed to improve my previous Ironman time!
 The time commitment and pressure to train and stay injury-free are significant, which means I don’t race Ironman races every year.
 I competed again in 2012 in Ironman Austria, a hot sufferfest with 40+ degrees.
 Not a lot of fun!
 In contract, Ironman Whistler in 2015 was so cold that competitors dropped with hyperthermia and were looking for blankets and warm clothes.
 That’s what outdoor racing throws at you 🙂

 In the winter, the hills surrounding Kelowna get lots of snow.
 Having been a skier and then snowboarder all my life, I switched my focus to skate skiing which is a great cardio workout and a very enjoyable way of staying fit during the winter.
 We have a great group of like-minded skiers and we often enjoy the peace and quiet and beauty of the trails together (as well as coffee of course).
 I have also started long-distance trail running, training mostly in Myra Bellevue Provincial Park.
-Starting with 25km races, I completed two 50km races in 2015 and am aiming for a 50 miles race in 2015.
+Starting with 25km races, I completed two 50km races in 2015 and many more 50km races over the years, with one 50mile race in Winthrop WA being my longest!

 After a while of doing marketing consulting and projects, I started to work in the academic field again in August 2008.
 I am currently working as a professor at the University of British Columbia Okanagan and Thompson Rivers University (also taught at Okanagan College for a while).
-The courses and assignments change but I typically teach E Commerce, Marketing, and Computer Applications courses.
+The courses and assignments change but I typically teach E Commerce, Marketing, and Marketing MBA courses.
 The students are always enjoyable, both “rookie” first-year students as well as the more “seasoned” fourth-year students at UBCO.
 While September to April are busy, the academic work also allows me to have a lot of time in the summer for training, racing and volunteering.
 Just perfect!
+In recent years, most of the teaching has actually moved online so as long as I have cell reception, I can work from anywhere (and have been known to grade assignments on trail!).

 I continue to travel as much as I can.
 For shorter get-aways, I try to go to Winthrop, Washington, as often as I can.
 It is a perfect spot in the North Cascades area of Washington, with lots of opportunities for cycling, hiking and skiing (200 km’s of maintained xc ski trails in the winter!).
 The drive from Kelowna is only about 3.5 hours.
 We have made it to Kona, Hawaii, for the Ironman World Championships annually for a few years, a Mecca for triathletes!
 In 2012, we spent a week in Kauai before heading over to Kona, and the following year we visited Maui.